China’s tech firms draw fire for brutal working hours after Pinduoduo employee’s death

 Online, Fei’s case prompted others to write about their own experiences of overwork.

-“From the Pinduoduo case, I have seen more than the death of one young woman, but the breaking of a family and the helplessness of tens of millions of IT workers who are on the brink of death but have kept quiescent due to capitalist manipulation,” one Chinese business executive who only identified himself by surname, Li, wrote on Zhihu on Tuesday.
+“From the Pinduoduo case, I have seen more than the death of one young woman, but the breaking of a family and the helplessness of tens of millions of IT workers who are on the brink of death but have kept quiescent due to capitalist manipulation,” one Chinese business executive who only identified himself by his surname, Li, wrote on Zhihu on Tuesday.

 China’s powerful state-run TV broadcaster CCTV also indirectly criticized Pinduoduo on Monday.
 Without naming the company, it said in a post on Weibo that companies can’t have workers “exchange their lives for money.”